sujithq/hugo-academic/content/authors/admin/_index.md

 As a certified DevOps Engineer he demonstrates the ability to combine people, process, and technologies to continuously deliver valuable products and services that meet end user needs and business objectives.
 DevOps professionals streamline delivery by optimizing practices, improving communications and collaboration, and creating automation.

+As a certified Azure AI Engineer Associate he validates the skills and knowledge to use Cognitive Services, Machine Learning, and Knowledge Mining to architect and implement Microsoft AI solutions involving natural language processing, speech, computer vision, bots, and agents.

+As a certfified Azure Administrator Associate certification he validates the skills and knowledge to implement, manage, and monitor an organization’s Microsoft Azure environment.
+Candidates have a deep understanding of each implementing, managing, and monitoring identity, governance, storage, compute, and virtual networks in a cloud environment, plus provision, size, monitor, and adjust resources, when needed.

 As a certified Azure Security Engineer he demonstrates the skills and knowledge to implement security controls and threat protection, manage identity and access, and protect data, applications, and networks in cloud and hybrid environments as part of end-to-end infrastructure.

 As a certified Azure Developer he demonstrates the skills and knowledge to design, build, test, and maintain cloud applications and services on Microsoft Azure.
 Candidates participate in all phases of cloud development from requirements definition and design, to development, deployment, and maintenance.